 General characteristics

 The iPAH population were younger with superior exercise tolerance and lung function testing including FVC%/DLco%. iPAH pulmonary haemodynamics were however worse when compared to the systemic sclerosis subgroups.
 The compliance was shorter in the iPAH population with a significantly increased RC time.
-Compared to SSc-PAH patients the SSc-PAH-lung subgroup had a larger proportion of males, with lower lung volumes and DLco but higher Kco volumes, also their pulmonary haemodynamics were noticeably less severe, table 41.
+Compared to SSc-PAH patients the SSc-PAH-lung subgroup had a larger proportion of males, with lower lung volumes and DLco but higher Kco volumes, with no significant difference between compliance and RC time, also their pulmonary haemodynamics were noticeably less severe, table 41.